jasperderikx-bdr/testing_for_ds_day_0/README.md

 You've completed the assignment if:
 - All tests pass.
-- The pre-commit flags are passed.
+- All pre-commit steps are successful.
 - You committed and pushed your code.

 Please let me know if anything is not working!